Mary Lou Fulton College for Teaching and Learning Innovation policies

 • The Student Issues Committee makes a recommendation to the dean.
 The dean’s decision is final.

-• The student is notified by mail of the outcome.
+• The student is notified by email of the outcome.

-For more information on University grading policies, students can visit the appeals policy on the catalog website.
+For more information on university grading policies, students can reference the university grade appeal policy.
 During the time of the appeal, a student may register for courses; however, if the appeal is denied and the student is withdrawn, university policies on tuition refunds are applied.
 Any concerns about tuition charges should be addressed to Student Business Services.

-Graduate students — Appealing a recommendation for dismissal from program
+Graduate students — appealing a recommendation for dismissal from the program

 The ASU Graduate College admits students to graduate study at ASU.
 Students who fail to make satisfactory academic progress may be involuntarily withdrawn (dismissed) from their academic programs by the ASU Graduate College upon the recommendation of the college.
 The student has the right to appeal a recommendation for dismissal.

-1. Advisor sends an informal notice of dismissal recommendation to the student.
-Student has 10 days to respond to the notice and provide any supporting documentation for review and reconsideration of the dismissal recommendation.
+1. The advisor sends an informal notice of dismissal recommendation to the student.
+The student has 10 days to respond to the notice and provide any supporting documentation for review and reconsideration of the dismissal recommendation.

 2. The student receives formal notice from the executive director of academic services that a recommendation for dismissal from the program is being made to the ASU Graduate College.

-3. Within 10 business days of receiving this notice, the student may appeal in writing to the appropriate vice dean in Mary Lou Fulton Teachers College.
+3. Within 10 business days of receiving this notice, the student may appeal in writing to the appropriate vice dean in MLFC.

-4. If the appeal is denied by the vice dean, the student may continue the appeal process to the MLFTC Student Issues Committee (dean’s designee).
-Appeal materials can be sent to the associate dean of academics.
+4. If the appeal is denied by the vice dean, the student may continue the appeal process to the MLFC Student Issues Committee (dean’s designee).
+Appeal materials can be sent to the director of academic operations.
 Failure to file the appeal within 10 business days of the date of notification results in an automatic denial of the appeal.

-5. If the appeal is denied by the Student Issues Committee (MLFTC dean), the dismissal recommendation is forwarded to the Graduate College for final review and recommendation.
+5. If the appeal is denied by the Student Issues Committee (MLFC dean), the dismissal recommendation is forwarded to the Graduate College for final review and recommendation.

 Appendix A: Definition of terms

-Academic probation: Status assigned to a student who has failed to maintain satisfactory academic progress, also referred to as “not in good academic standing.”
-A student placed on academic probation is informed of the areas in which program standards are not being met and the actions the student must take to be removed from academic probation and restored to good standing.
+College academic probation: Status assigned to a student who has failed to maintain satisfactory academic progress; also referred to as “not in good academic standing.”
+A student placed on college academic probation is informed of the areas in which program standards are not being met and the actions the student must take to be removed from college academic probation and restored to good standing.
 A student who fails to meet the conditions for reinstatement to good standing may be recommended for dismissal from the program.

-A student placed on academic probation is permitted to progress to the next term (unless the next term includes student teaching) while addressing the deficiency.
-Students who are placed on academic probation in which the next term requires student teaching must meet with their advisor to discuss options for the semester.
+A student placed on college academic probation is permitted to progress to the next term (unless the next term includes student teaching) while addressing the deficiency.
+If a student is placed on college academic probation and the next term requires student teaching, they must meet with their advisor to discuss options for the semester.

-Academic suspension: An undergraduate student placed on academic suspension may not progress to the next term until all deficiencies have been resolved.
+College academic suspension: An undergraduate student placed on college academic suspension may not progress to the next term until all deficiencies have been resolved.
 Students are required to complete their deficiencies within one calendar year.
 Failure to do so results in dismissal from the program.

 Cumulative GPA: Grade point average that represents all courses completed at ASU.